sanjay-dutta/TimeDistributed-AlexNet/README.md

 # TimeDistributed AlexNet for Video Classification with Gaussian Noise Injection

-This repository contains the official implementation of our **TimeDistributed AlexNet** model for classroom activity recognition.
+This repository contains the implementation of our **TimeDistributed AlexNet** model for classroom activity recognition.
 We evaluate the impact of **Gaussian noise injection** on improving model robustness and generalization.

 ---